AdyGCode/base-blade-kit/ReadMe.md

 ```

-Edit the routes/web.php file, and fFind the lines:
+Edit the routes/web.php file, and find the lines:

 ```php